 Air Purifiers Eliminate Odors.
 Sometimes.

-HEPA filters may help reduce allergies but they won’t get rid of those stale, musty odors that can accumulate as a result of everything from smoking to cooking and beauty care products.
+Media filters may help reduce allergies but they won’t get rid of those stale, musty odors that can accumulate as a result of everything from smoking to cooking and beauty care products.

 Electrostatic filters won’t be much help in that regard either.
 For odor removal, you’ll want to rely on a carbon activated filter.
 These will help to trap and neutralize odors and even remove chemical toxins.